nyxem1/ng2/README.md

 Angular starter seed app with Webpack as module loader, builder and dev server.
-Clone into your local path, then hit
+Clone into your local path, then run setup.sh and then hit 'npm start' from the project directory.
-'npm install' and 'npm start'.